HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 ### DX Compose tuning

 Modifications to the initial Helm chart configuration were applied during testing.
 The following table specifies the pod count and resource limits for each pod.
-Additionally, certain WCM Dynacache sizes, lifetimes, and JVM heap sizes were adjusted based on cache statistics.
-For further details, see the [Recommendations](./rendering_small_config.md#recommendations) section on performing a Helm upgrade using `webengine-performance-rendering.yaml`

-After applying the updated Helm values and cache adjustments, the system showed significantly improved responsiveness.
-These changes enabled the setup to handle 1,000 concurrent users with better error rates, reduced average response times, increased throughput, and improved 95th percentile response times.

 !!!note
       For DAM, no tuning details are mentioned in this topic except for the pod resources like CPU and memory limits for all pods related to DAM, such as ring-api, persistence-node, persistence-connection-pool.
 Since DAM uses `Node.js`, you can monitor CPU and memory usage using Prometheus and Grafana.
 Based on your observations, you can modify memory requests and limits in Kubernetes accordingly.

 Modifications were also made to the initial Helm chart configuration during the tests.
 The following table outlines the pod count and limits for each pod.
 After applying these values, the setup showed significantly improved responsiveness.
 These changes allowed the system to handle 30,000 concurrent users with a substantial reduction in average response time and a minimal error rate.

-Of course.
-Here is the table with two new columns, **"Total CPU Request (m)"** and **"Total Memory Request (Mi)"**, showing the multiplied values.

 | | | Request | Request | Limit | Limit | **Total** | **Total** |
 |---|---|---:|---:|---:|---:|---:|---:|